valkyrienyanko/AutoPR/README.md

 ## What is this?
 A tool that automates GitHub pull requests.
 For GitHub repo owners who are tired of manually setting up pull requests.

-If you have any questions you can contact me over Discord, my username is valky5.

 With the default config values, this is what this tool is automating for you.
 ```
 git checkout -b __new_feature